jeyabalajis/aws-certified-data-analytics-specialty-notes/docs/visualization/open_search.md

 # Open Search

-- Amazon OpenSearch Service makes it easy for you to perform interactive log analytics, real-time application monitoring, a website search, and more.
+- Amazon OpenSearch Service makes it easy for you to perform interactive log analytics, **real-time application monitoring**, a website search, and more.
 - OpenSearch is an open-source, distributed search and analytics suite derived from Elasticsearch.
 - Amazon OpenSearch Service is the successor to Amazon Elasticsearch Service and offers the latest versions of OpenSearch.
+- Amazon Kinesis Firehose can ingest data into Open Search.
+- Amazon OpenSearch Service provides an installation of OpenSearch Dashboards with every OpenSearch Service domain.
+- OpenSearch Dashboard is a data aggregation and visualization tool that enables you to explore, visualize, analyze, and discover data in real-time with Amazon OpenSearch.

 ## Open Search Dashboard